 What Colleges Offer Dentistry As a Major?

-All students applying to dental school also must take the Dental Acceptance Test (DAT).
-This exam measures a student's general academic and perceptual skills, in addition to his or her ability to comprehend scientific information.
+Dentistry is not a major at the undergraduate level.
+Programs in dentistry are offered at the graduate level and require students to take the Dental Acceptance Test (DAT) before admittance, measuring a student's general academic and perceptual skills, in addition to each student's ability to comprehend scientific information.

 Colleges with Dentistry Programs

 To become a dentist, a student must complete a Doctor of Dental Surgery (DDS), a Doctor of Medical Dentistry (DMD), or a Doctor of Dental Medicine (DDM) program at a dental school accredited by the Commission of Dental Accreditation (CODA), which is associated with the American Dental Association (ADA).
 There were 60 schools recognized by CODA as of 2015.

 Because these are doctoral degree programs, dentistry is not offered as an undergraduate major.
 Still, students should begin preparing for dental school as undergraduates.
 They might seek a school that offers a pre-dental program, or students might pursue a bachelor's degree in biology, chemistry or another scientific field.
 Regardless of the major they choose, aspiring dentists should complete courses in the sciences in preparation for dental school.

 Located in Columbus, OSU is Ohio's largest school in terms of student population.
 The OSU College of Dentistry offers a DDS program, which can be completed in four years.
 Topics of study include anatomy, pharmacy, anesthesiology, orthopedics and oral pathology.
 According to the school's website, they are the fourth largest public dentistry school in the nation, and they pride themselves on offering a wider variety of clinical experiences to their students.